What is the possible city, and how do we get there?

 Previously, my partner Suhee and I spent three years producing the documentary Final Straw: Food, Earth, Happiness, part of the award-winning Global Environmental Justice collection used in university courses throughout North America (Turtle Island).

 The writings here at The Possible City however, are a little different.
-Every week, I publish a new illustrated story, exploring what cities can be like when they are more interconnected with nature.
+Every week, I publish a new illustrated story, exploring how cities transform when we become more aware of the interconnections — between ourselves, our cities, and this nature.
 These stories are not always about the cities we currently inhabit, but rather, about uncovering the cities we could inhabit.

 This project is independently produced through the support of readers.
 To join, subscribe above, or just start reading the stories.